AfaqAnwar/Rennon/README.md

 # Rennon

-Rennon is a Deep Learning Chatbot "capable" of holding a conversation similar to that of a human.
+Rennon is a Deep Learning Chatbot model that "attempts" to hold generalized conversations.

-At least that was the goal.

 ## Current Status
 #### This project, or the vision, is now living on through [Monday](https://github.com/AfaqAnwar/Monday).

-Rennon V 1.0 is trained with a vocabulary size of 100,000.
+Rennon V 1.0 was trained with a vocabulary size of 100,000.

 V 1.0 was trained on eight months of Reddit comments.